 I was lucky enough to get the chance to join the ESU Master Class in Urology during my chief resident year, beginning with members of the Organizing Committee who were extremely professional and offered all kinds of help, and then the course itself which offers a unique experience for young urologists to tackle challenging topics in their practice.
 I can’t praise the amazing faculty enough; they were really interested in sharing their experiences and company with us.
 Overall, it was a lifetime experience that shouldn’t be missed, thanks!

 I’m working as a pulmonologist in Hamad Medical Corporation in Qatar.
-I attended the OMI internal medicine seminar in 2019.
+I attended the OMI Internal Medicine Seminar in 2019.
 It was a great experience meeting physicians from different places and different ways of practice.
 I enjoyed attending the different case reports presented during the seminar with different opinions, diseases and medical cultures!
 During the seminar we attended different lectures by amazing and very humble professors that gave us a great example of how dedicated we should be as physicians.
 I really wish all the best to OMI organization and hope for more collaboration.

 OMI faculty members from Qatar include Dr. Salman Al Jerdi (OMI Seminar in Neurology 2019), Dr. Lyuba Konopasek (OMI Seminar in Medical Education 2011 and 2013) and Dr. Basim Uthman (OMI Seminar in Neurology 2016).

 As part of the collaboration with HMC and Weill Cornell Medicine – Qatar, the first OMI Satellite Symposium on the subject of Diabetes Management was conducted in Doha in 2012.
-The presentation of the latest treatment protocols for Diabetes and further information should assist Hamad Medical Corporation in establishing their Diabetes Prevention Program.
+The presentation of the latest treatment protocols for Diabetes and further information will assist Hamad Medical Corporation in establishing their Diabetes Prevention Program.
 OMI faculty included Dr. Antonio M. Gotto (Weill Cornell Medical College), Dr. Bernhard Ludvik (Medical University of Vienna), and Dr. Manikkam Suthanthiran (Weill Cornell/NewYork-Presbyterian Hospital).

 In March 2013, the second Satellite Symposium in Doha took place, this time focusing on the topic of Urology – Bladder and Prostate Cancers with our academic partners, Weill Cornell Medical College and NewYork Presbyterian College, and OMI faculty members, Dr. Wolfgang Aulitzky (OMI Medical Director) and Dr. Joan Palou.